 Custom build is a bit of a new concept to the UK, and we get a lot of questions about the process and how it all works.
-Below are some of the most asked questions, but if there’s anything we haven’t covered, please don’t hesitate to get in touch.
+Below are some of the most common FAQs, but if there’s anything we haven’t covered, please don’t hesitate to get in touch.

 Custom build is not for everyone.
 It is worth exploring if: